elqumsan/RNAseqMVA/README.md

 # RNAseqMVA

+This code contains
-R package developed to perform an evaluation of multivariate analysis methods for the supervised classification of RNA-seq data.
+- the R package RNAseqMVA, implemented to perform an evaluation of multivariate analysis methods for the supervised classification of RNA-seq data.
+- the R scripts required to reproduce the evaluation descrived in the manuscript

+Mustafa AbuElQumsan, Baddih Gathas and Jacques van Helden (2025).

 ## Authors